yamnyk/mouse-catching/README.md

 ## Mouse catching game
-It's a simple game, based on the small task - create a red circle and make it follow tрe cursor with some delay.
+It's a simple game, based on the small task - create a red circle and make it follow the cursor with some delay.

 ### Levels
 There are 10 levels.
 From 1 up to 10.